22388o/dlc-clarity-smart-contract/README.md

 ```
 `publicKey`: your wallet public key

-`privateKey`: your private key corresponds to the public key (can be extracted with pk-extractor.js)
+`privateKey`: your private key corresponds to the public key

-`mnemonic`: your menomic seed phrase
+`mnemonic`: your menomic seed phrase, as a single string with single-spaces between phrase words

 ## Tests
 Run